Axiverse Lampposts: Initial conditions

 \subsection{Relevant axions}

-The authors of Ref.~\cite{Arvanitaki:2010sy} determined the anthropic probability with the same choice of anthropic weight and measure as discussed in \Cref{subsubsec:anthropic-weight}, for $N$ independent axions at the GUT scale $f\sim 10^{16}\,{\rm GeV}$, and with masses $\geq 10^{-19}$ eV.
-They considered high scale inflation so that $\theta_{0} \sim {\cal U}(-\pi,\pi)$ for all axions.
-With such assumptions, every axion's typical relic density can overclose the Universe $c_i\pi^2 \gtrsim 1$ so every axion contributes to the integral \cref{eqn:anthrop2}.
+The anthropic probability for $N$ independent axions was determined in~\cite{Arvanitaki:2010sy}, for the same choice of anthropic weight and measure as discussed in \Cref{subsubsec:anthropic-weight}.
+The authors consider axions at the GUT scale $f\sim 10^{16}\,{\rm GeV}$, with masses $\geq 10^{-19}$ eV, and a high scale of inflation so that $\theta_{0,i} \sim {\cal U}(-\pi,\pi)$.
+With such assumptions, every axion's typical relic density can overclose the Universe $c_i\pi^2 \gtrsim 5$ so every axion contributes to the integral \cref{eqn:anthrop2}.
 The integral then no longer depends on the masses and one can safely make a change of variables $\theta_{0,i} \rightarrow \vartheta_{0,i} c_i^{-1/2}$ so that $\zeta=\vartheta_{0,i}^2$ is a radial coordinate in $\vartheta_{0,i}$-space.
-The integral is then easily computed in spherical coordinates:
+The probability becomes straightforward to compute in spherical coordinates:

 where we have listed the result for the first few values of $N$ and for the $\zeta$ thresholds at their nominal values.
 The result for a single axion, $\mathcal P = 0.3$, matches the result of Ref.~\cite{Freivogel:2008qc}, which interprets this probability as ``30\% of observers form in regions with less dark matter than we observe, while 70\% of observers form in regions with more dark matter.'' \cref{eqn:bookkeeping-result} is shown as a function of $N$ in \cref{fig:prob-vs-Na}.
 Analytically, the anthropic probability for such a scenario is approximately given by